RAF Balloon Command

 Balloon Command was the Royal Air Force command which was responsible for controlling all the United Kingdom-based barrage balloon units during the Second World War.

 History

 Prior to the establishment of Balloon Command, a balloon group was brought into being in 1937.
 This smaller formation was known as No. 30 (Balloon Barrage) Group and was commanded by Air Commodore John Hearson.
-Balloon Command itself was formed on 1 November 1938 at RAF Stanmore Park in Middlesex.
+Balloon Command was formed on 1 November 1938 at RAF Stanmore Park in Middlesex.
 It consisted of a headquarters and several groups.
-Balloon Command was disbanded in February 1945.
+Balloon Command was disbanded on 5th February 1945.

 Commanders

 The following officers were in command: